ImmuneResilience/allanlab-template/_pages/openings.md

 # Open positions

 **We are growing!
-We have key projects that can be suitable either for a PhD student or a Post Doc.
-For each project, there are diverse roles from wet bench science to bioinformatics, opportunities for exchanges and potentially field work at one of our African sites.
-Please read the instructions below carefully!**
+We have key projects that can be suitable either for PhD studens or Post Docs.
+We highly welcome applicants from diverse gender identities, ethnicities, lived experiences, and backgrounds.
+Our goal is to build a diverse team where everyone can thrive**

+For each project, there are diverse roles from wet bench science to bioinformatics, opportunities for exchanges and potentially field work at one of our African sites. **Please read the instructions below carefully!**

 ![]({{ site.url }}{{ site.baseurl }}/images/picpic/natureswindow.png){: style="width: 60%; float: center; margin: 0px"}